SkyladySelena/quick-quest-sk-edition/readme.md

 ## Want to add a translation?

 1. Make a copy of [/src/translations/en.txt](/src/translations/en.txt).
-2. Rename your file using the ISO 639-1 code for your language (see https://www.loc.gov/standards/iso639-2/php/code_list.php).
+2. Rename your file using the [ISO 639-1 code](https://www.loc.gov/standards/iso639-2/php/code_list.php) for your language.
 3. Translate all the text strings, making sure to maintain any html elements (e.g. strong/span).
 4. Let me know about your changes, either by making a pull request or by sending me the translations directly.
 Once merged, I'll generate a new translated pdf for the language (when verified).
+5. Let me know what name you'd like to be credited by.